aeccue/catfact/README.md

     <img src="samples/dark-mode.jpg" alt="sample image in dark mode" width="300px"/>
 </p>

+_A sample video is available in the samples directory._

 ## Description
 An app that shows a new random fact about cats everytime you tap the screen.
-A sample video is available in the samples directory.

 ### Changes from requirements
 - design and font has been changed (see design process below)